IvanFon/robin-tierbot/README.md

 # Robin Tierbot
 A userscript that outputs your rooms current tier to the chat when a certain command is said.
+This bot attempts to be as spam-free as possible.
+It only sends messages every time a user types !tier and every 5 minutes telling users that the !tier command exists.

 # Installation